markneub/redditq/README.md

 ## About ##

 This project was inspired by [redditp](https://www.redditp.com/ "redditp.com").
-I wanted to make something with a simpler interface and add support for image galleries.
-It was also an experiment in minimalist UI.
+I wanted to have support for image galleries and Flickr photo pages and experiment with a minimal UI.
 From a technical standpoint, I wanted practice using CommonJS modules for structuring my JavaScript, as well as [webpack](https://github.com/webpack/webpack) for bundling static assets.